luvsai/nityoInfoTech/README.md

 format, where h, m, s denote hours, minutes (less than 60) and seconds (less than 60) respectively

-  file : Time.cs
+  file : Part1Programs/Time.cs

   2. Given a number, check if it is a power of 2.

-  file : Power2.cs
+  file : Part1Programs/Power2.cs

 Part2 : ASP.net web API